Rootly-AI-Labs/IncidentDiagram/README.md

 ## Future Improvements
 - More charts from incident reports
 - Add ollama models
-- The prototype assumes that the incident review mentions the components that were affected
+- The prototype assumes that the incident retrospective mentions the components that were affected

 ## Backstory for this prototype
 Explaining an outage can be challenging, especially for complex incidents in distributed systems, which have become the norm.
 People also have different preferences for how information is presented, and often, a visual representation is worth a thousand words.
 However, manually creating application and infrastructure diagrams is time-consuming, making it impractical to do so for every incident.
 That's why we believe **Incident Diagram** could be a valuable tool for SREs and on-call practitioners, helping them quickly visualize and understand what went wrong.